tom-davies/recipe-book/docs/desserts/chocolate-fudge-cake.md

 3. Remove from heat, stir in milk and icing sugar
 4. Mix well
 5. Spread over cake & leave to set.

+???
+Sources
+    Recipe from a Tesco Kitchen Roll?